 Ethernet is used for desktop computers because of the better speed and security of wired connections.
 Any machine on Ethernet must be registered by an IT staff member to assign it an IP address and gain access to the network.

-In 2011 the department converted to Cisco IP phones, which run on Ethernet and require use of an Ethernet wall port.
+In 2011 the department converted to Cisco IP phones, which use an Ethernet port.
 These phones in turn support the daisychaining of a second Ethernet device (such as a desktop or laptop computer) off the back of them.
 Each phone device is programmed with a specific phone number.
 As people change offices they take their phone with them, plug it into a new wall port and the device becomes active with the same number.
+This holds true even if the move is to a different building.